jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

     user-defined variables.
 These commands can be useful to avoid problems with out-of-order execution problems.

+  * The `%debug` magic is used after code has stopped due to an exception (i.e., "the program has crashed").
+Enter the `%debug` magic immediately after the crash, and you will be placed into the environment that caused the problem.
+From there you can explore variables and find the cause of the problem.

 A good example of a magic operating on the entire contents of cell is the `%%HTML` magic, forcing the cell to be interpreted as HTML